IgnaciodeNuevo/frontend-development-interviews/README.md

-# Frontend Interview Questions and Articles to face Front-end Interviews
+# Frontend Interview Questions and Articles to face Interviews

 > A curated list of lists of frontend interview questions and articles to face Front-end Interviews.